Wandalen/wMathVector/doc/eng/etc/JsDocNotes.md

 For example, we have line "@memberof module:Tools/math/Vector.wTools.avector".
 In that line:

-* "module:" specifies entity king
+* "module:" specifies entity kind
 * "Tools/math/Vector" is a module name
 * "wTools.avector" is a namespace name